Avoid bringing bed bugs when you move.

 - Books should not be a problem, but inspection of the spines and covers can alleviate any doubts.

 Bed bug treatments are extensive and complicated.
 When attempted by do-it-yourselfers, oftentimes they are not successful.
 Seeking the help of a trained professional equipped to scientifically resolve the issue is your best approach.
-Call your local Orkin branch and request an inspection of your items to ensure your peace of mind.
+Give us a call and request an inspection of your items to ensure your peace of mind.